Contraction centers in families of hyperkahler manifolds: MBM curves and the K ahler cone

-Moreover we have the following connection between the K\"ahler chambers and the inseparable points of the Teichm\"uller space (note that the decomposition of $\Pos$ into the K\"ahler chambers is an invariant of a period point rather than of the complex structure itself, since it is determined by the position of $H^{1,1}$ in $H^2(M,\R)$):
+Moreover we have the following connection between the K\"ahler chambers and the inseparable points of the Teichm\"uller space (note that for a fixed deformation type the decomposition of $\Pos$ into the K\"ahler chambers is an invariant of a period point rather than of the complex structure itself, since it is determined by the position of $H^{1,1}$ in $H^2(M,\R)$):

 \theorem (\cite{_Markman:survey_}), theorem 5.16) The points of a fiber of $\Perspace$ over a period point are in bijective correspondence with the K\"ahler chambers of the decomposition of the positive cone of the corresponding Hodge structure.
+Each chamber is the K\"ahler cone of the corresponding complex structure.

 \definition The space $\Teich^{\min}_{\pm z}\subset \Teich_z$ is obtained by removing the complex structures where $z^{\bot}$ does not support a wall of the K\"ahler cone.

 In other words, at a general point of $\Teich_z$, where the Picard group is generated by $z$ over the rationals, $\Teich^{\min}_{\pm z}$ coincides with $\Teich_z$, whereas at special points of $\Teich_z$ where we have other MBM classes as well, we remove those complex structures where e.g. $z$ becomes a sum of two effective classes, and rational curves representing $z$ thus cease to be extremal.